firefly-iii/docs/docs/docs/firefly-iii/support/index.md

 ### Contributing text and documentation

 If you see a spelling error, grammatical error or a weird translation *in your language*, please join [our CrowdIn](https://crowdin.com/project/firefly-iii) project.
 There, you can submit your translations and fixes.
-The GitHub repository will download these automatically and they will be included in the next release.
+The GitHub repository will download these automatically, and they will be included in the next release.

 Know that I am always open for rewrites and more clarity in the documentation, but I will not accept changes that people can Google themselves already.
 For example, do not submit text that explains how to set up Docker.
 Or how to install PHP.

-Any documentation you write or fix must be spell checked.
+Any documentation you write or fix must be checked for correct spelling.
 Make sure that if you correct my spelling or grammar, you don't make mistakes of your own.

 #### Rules